Zidious/crypto-cli/README.md

 yarn install && yarn build
 ```

-To run the CLI locally, you can use the following followed by the command you want to run.
+To run the CLI locally, use the below command followed by the flag you want to run.

 ```sh
 node dist/index.js --price bitcoin